 Treatment is contraindicated in the event of severe renal insufficiency (creatinine clearance < 30 ml/min).

-In patients with moderate renal insufficiency (creatinine clearance 30-60 ml/min), the maximum dose must be one PRETERAX tablet per day.
+In patients with moderate renal insufficiency (creatinine clearance 30-60 ml/min), it is recommended to initiate treatment at the appropriate free-association dose.

 In patients with a creatinine clearance greater than or equal to 60 ml/min no dose adjustment is necessary.
 The usual follow-up includes periodic control of creatinine and potassium.